Park Paddlers Club

 , Twin City

 Paddle 3 miles to Highway 80 (a 6-mile round trip).
 There is a slight current, and wind conditions may affect your speed.
 The lake narrows toward the bridge.
 To stay on the trail, follow reflectors on the trees.
-Pedal boat, canoe and kayak rentals available.
+Pedal boat, canoe, stand-up paddleboard and kayak rentals available.

 Paddle "Roundtree Run" from Red Roberts Landing to the park's main boat ramp.
 Club members who have a shuttle may put in at Rountree Bridge/Red Roberts Landing and paddle 3.5 miles downstream to the park.
 Without a shuttle, paddlers can travel from the park's main boat ramp up to Red Roberts Landing, then back to the park for a total of 7 miles.
 The current is typically not very strong, so traveling upstream is not very difficult.
 Call the park to ask about water flow.
 Canoe and kayak rentals available.